ARM-PIt/tidalconnect-picore/README.md

 ### Other notes

-All testing was done on a Raspberry Pi 4, a Windows 10 Tidal client (2.36.2.54-release), and an Android 10 Tidal client (2.100.0).
-While testing I realized that I completely missed the step for enabling shairplay-sync from the original project.
-I don't know if it's fair to say shairplay is completely unnecessary, but going from flashing a blank SD card with piCorePlayer, to expanding the filesystem, to running the install script, playback worked fine.
-The piCorePlayer web interfaces says it is for iDevices, so this may be required for Apple devices.
+All testing was done on a Raspberry Pi 4 Model B, a Windows 10 Tidal client (2.36.2.54-release), and an Android 10 Tidal client (2.100.0).
+Going from flashing a blank SD card with piCorePlayer 9.0.0 32-bit, to expanding the filesystem, to running the install script and adding tidal.sh and rebooting, playback via Android worked as expected.

 Regarding using only one sound device at a time, there is probably a better approach to this.
 Under normal Linux distributions the index can be set using modprobe; however, I could not get this to work by adding and saving the appropriate file with parameters to /etc/modprobe.d.
 Some more investigation is needed here.